Rejancortess/AquaSense/README.md

 # PIT HCI -  AquaSense

 PIT AquaSense is a mobile application designed to monitor water quality on campus.
-It tracks metrics such as pH, turbidity, and temperature in real-time and provides notifications when water quality is unsafe.
+It tracks metrics such as pH, turbidity  in real-time and provides notifications when water quality is unsafe.

 ---